 Facilitated by Dr. Enis Novalija

-A new cycle of DBT Skills Group will be starting
+A new cycle of DBT Skills Group will be offered on:

-The group will be structured like a class and will meet weekly for 1.5 hours via a secure and HIPAA compliant video platform (TUESDAYS, 4:30 PM).
+The group will be structured like a class and will meet weekly for 1.5 hours via a secure and HIPAA compliant video platform.

 Through the four modules of DBT—Mindfulness, Distress Tolerance, Interpersonal Effectiveness, and Emotion Regulation — group members will learn skills helping them to:

 If you are between the ages of 18-55 and feel you would be interested in benefiting from a DBT Skills Group, please email or phone the Lighthouse Clinic.

 Dr. Novalija requires group members to meet at least bi-monthly with a mental health clinician while participating in the DBT Skills Group Therapy.

 starting May, 2023

 Facilitated by Steven Eigen, LCSW

 A new cycle of the Anger Management Group will be offered on: